namgk/dnr-editor/README.md

 Go to <http://localhost:1881>

 Modify the flow in device 1881:
-* delete the "run on device 1881" constraint on the File In node by clickin on the constraint
+* delete the "run on device 1881" constraint on the File In node by clicking on the constraint
 * create a new constraint by clicking "New Constraint", put in "run on device 1880" on the Constraint Id, 1880 on the deviceId box.
 Click ok.
 * select the Debug and Inject nodes and apply the newly created constraint by clicking on it in the drop down menu next to the New Constraint button.
 Click on a blank space in the editor to refresh the view.
 * click on Deploy button

 Now test triggering the Inject node.
-* trigger the Inject nodes in either <http://localhost:1880> or <http://localhost:1881>, 1881 shows up on the Debug console
+* trigger the Inject nodes in either <http://localhost:1880> or <http://localhost:1881>, "1881" shows up on the Debug console
 * the Debug console in <http://localhost:1881> does not show anything

-This is because the File In node is run on the device 1881 and read the dnr.test file in that device instead of in device 1880.
+This is because the File In node is run on the device 1881 and read the dnr.test file in that device (whose content is "1881") instead of in device 1880.
 On the other hand, the Debug node is constrained to run on device 1880 so that the Debug console on <http://localhost:1881> won't be showing anything.

+## Support
 Documentation on Node-RED can be found [here](http://nodered.org/docs/).

-## Support

 For support or questions related to DNR, please contact [@mblackstock](http://twitter.com/mblackstock) or Nam Giang at <kyng@ece.ubc.ca>.